 Basil (Mousse)

-The last of the 10 items from the seasonal tasting menu, but certainly not the least is the Basil dessert.
+The last of the 10 items from the seasonal tasting menu, but certainly not the least, is the Basil dessert.
 Although Chef Troy came out with one last surprise dessert, Basil stood out among the dessert creations.
-A decadently delicious finale, Basil has dark chocolate, black mint, Meyer lemon gelée and chocolate crumbs.
+A decadently delicious finale, Basil has dark chocolate, black mint, Meyer lemon gelée, and chocolate crumbs.
 That’s to say nothing of the finely placed basil leaves and additional accents.
 After it’s brought to your table, the chef or your server will then pour warm dark chocolate across a portion of this delicacy.
 This lofty grand finale is another example of why Temporis has consistently been awarded a Michelin star in Chicago.
 In fact, you shouldn’t be surprised if a second Michelin star is eventually bestowed upon Temporis restaurant.
-After all, Chef Troy’s cooking is by all means, certainly worth a detour and maybe even a special journey.
+After all, Chef Troy’s cooking is certainly worth a detour and maybe even a special journey.
 He is truly a master of gastronomy and someone worthy of further accolades.

 Synopsis